Observability Robustness under Sensor Failures: a Computational Perspective: Computational Perspective of Problems 2 and 4

-Algorithm \ref{alg1} requires accurate eigenspace decomposition of the system matrices, which may encounter numerical instabilities or rounding errors for large-scale engineering systems.
+Algorithm \ref{alg1} requires accurate eigenspace decomposition of the system matrices, which may encounter numerical instabilities or rounding errors for large-scale systems.
 Hence, studying the corresponding structured systems may be more practical.
-In this section, we first prove that Problem \ref{problem 2} is NP-hard, and then provide a polynomial time algorithm on systems with bounded matching deficiencies, and finally discuss its accelerations.
+In this section, we first prove that Problems 2 and 4 are NP-hard, then provide the exact algorithm for Problem 2 under a corresponding assumption, and finally give a decomposition-based acceleration technique for this algorithm.